apache/qpid-proton/tutorial/_build/html/_sources/tutorial.txt

 if the broker we are connected to closes either link or the connection for any reason.

-Finally we actually enter the event loop the container to handle all the necessary IO and make all the necessary event callbacks, by calling ``run()`` on it.
+Finally we actually enter the event loop, to handle all the necessary IO and make all the necessary event callbacks, by calling ``run()`` on it.

 ====================
 Hello World, Direct!